An Interdisciplinary Approach to Addiction Policy

 Faculty With Real World Experience

-The faculty of the Addiction Policy & Practice program are a team of experts who bring a wealth of knowledge and real-world experience to the classroom to guide the next generation of leaders in addiction policy.
+The faculty of the Addiction Policy & Practice program are a team of experts who bring a wealth of knowledge and real-world experience to the classroom.

 “The program is unique, approaching addiction policy from a multidisciplinary lens.
 It includes courses on data and healthcare finance along with the biological, social, and legal context of addiction.”